upsilun/mfile/README.md

 ## Getting Started 🏁

 1. Open your terminal.
-2. Type the magical incantation: `mfile MyAwesomeFile.txt`
+2. Type the magical command: `mfile MyAwesomeFile.txt`
 3. Revel in the simplicity.

 ## Contributing 🤝